Gratheon/website/docs/web-app/_templates/README.md

 - **Diagrams**: Use mermaid for architecture and data flow

 ### What TO Include in Technical Docs
-✅ Database schemas with migrations
+✅ Database ER diagrams (Mermaid format)
 ✅ GraphQL mutations, queries, subscriptions
 ✅ REST API endpoints with parameters
 ✅ Component architecture
 ✅ Data flow diagrams
-✅ Algorithm descriptions
+✅ Key operation names with descriptions
 ✅ Performance metrics and requirements
 ✅ Testing coverage and approach
 ✅ Configuration requirements